John Van Wie Bergamini

-John Van Wie Bergamini (August 12, 1888 – January 15, 1975) was an American missionary architect who worked for the American Episcopal Mission in China, Japan, the Philippines and Africa.
+John Van Wie Bergamini (August 12, 1887 – January 15, 1975) was an American missionary architect who worked for the American Episcopal Mission in China, Japan, the Philippines and Africa.

 Early life and education

-Born in Athens, New York in 1888.
-Bergamini studied first at the Cooper Union, between 1908 and 1911 at the Columbia University School of Architecture, and the Ecole des Beaux-Arts in Paris.
+Born in Athens, New York on August 12, 1887, Bergamini studied first at the Cooper Union, between 1908 and 1911 at the Columbia University School of Architecture, and the Ecole des Beaux-Arts in Paris.

 Architectural career

 In 1911 he was commissioned by the Congregational Church to design and build a two-story brick mission hospital in Shanxi, China.
 He stayed in China until 1920 when he was appointed official architect of the Episcopal Church in the Far East.
 During his architectural career he was credited with the design of over 200 churches, hospitals, schools and residential structures in China, Japan, the Philippines, Liberia, Mexico and the United States.